PSFTseville/OOSpec_Control/README.md

 # OOSpec_Control
 Control scripts for OceanOptics spectrometers.
+If connected through OceanView it does not work!!!

 For manual measurement just type: